A home for street children

 Heritier

-4 (5?) years.
-She was abandoned soon after birth by her young mother, who left her with her paternal grandmother, to go and work in the mines of Lugushwa, where she died about a year later.
+4 (5?) years old.
+She was abandoned soon after birth by her young mother, who left her with her paternal grandmother, to go to work in the mines of Lugushwa, where she met her death about a year later.
 The father died possibly of tuberculosis; he also worked in the mines.
-After two years, the child was placed in the care of an aunt who was ill, but worked as a ‘twengeze’ when she could and whose husband had tuberculosis.
-She has been hospitalised many times due to malnutrition.
-She is a tiny, exuberant child with great vitality, very independent; she has adapted from day one to her new life with the other children, without ever complaining, and loves to be surrounded by lots of attention!
+The child was after two years placed in the care of an aunt who is ill, but who works as a “twengeze” when she can and whose husband has tuberculosis.
+She was hospitalized many times because of malnutrition.

 Rejina

-Our collaborators
+Our contributors

 Ilaria Moneta - co-founder